laravel/docs/helpers.md

 <a name="method-str"></a>
 #### `str()` {.collection-method}

-The `str` function returns a new `Stringable` instance of the given string.
+The `str` function returns a new `Illuminate\Support\Stringable` instance of the given string.
 This function is equivalent to the `Str::of` method:

     $string = str('Taylor')->append(' Otwell');